CSCI 441: Software Engineering

 Program evolution dynamics is the study of the processes of system change.
 The system requirements are likely to change while the system is being developed because the environment is changing, therefore a delivered system won't meet its requirements.
 Systems are tightly coupled with their environment.
 When a system is installed in an environment it changes that environment and therefore changes the system requirements.
 Systems MUST be changed if they are to remain useful in an environment.

 After several major empirical studies, Lehman and Belady proposed that there were a number of 'laws' which apply to all systems as they evolved.
-There are sensible observations rather than laws.
+They are sensible observations rather than laws.
 They are applicable to large systems developed by large organizations.

 Law Description